Programme committee & Board of Examiners

 The Board of ExaminersThe main task of the Board of Examiners is to determine whether a student fulfils the conditions laid down in the Education and Assessment Regulations (EAR) regarding the knowledge, understanding and skills required to pass the relevant final examination.
 For more information about the work and the composition of the board, contact Suzanne Hack (official secretary).

 To meet the educational quality requirements, the Honours College created the 'Education and Assessment Regulations' (EAR), based on the UG model 'Teaching and Examination Regulations' (TER).
 Honours students can also find a digital version of the EAR in the Student Portal Honours organization.

-For more information about the procedure and composition of the Board of Examiners for the Bachelor's and Master's Honours Programmes, please contact the official secretary, Suzanne Hack (honours.boardofexaminers rug.nl)
+For more information about the procedure and composition of the Board of Examiners for the Bachelor's Honours Programme, please contact the official secretary, Suzanne Hack (honours.boardofexaminers rug.nl).